Close Your Eyes and Hold Me

-Close Your Eyes and Hold Me (目を閉じて抱いて, Me wo Tojite Daite) is a 1996 Japanese film based on the manga Me wo Tojite Daite by Shungicu Uchida.
+Close Your Eyes and Hold Me (目を閉じて抱いて, Me o Tojite Daite) is a 1996 Japanese film based on the manga Me wo Tojite Daite by Shungicu Uchida.
 The film is directed by Itsumichi Isomura and stars Kumiko Takeda, Kazuya Takahashi and Natsue Yoshimura.
 The film focuses on a love triangle between a lowly office worker, his girlfriend, and a transgender sex worker he falls in love with.

-It was released in theaters on July 13, 1996 in Japan.
-The movie was released in North American on subtitled only VHS on November 23, 1998 and then on DVD on January 13, 2004 by Central Park Media under their Asia Pulp Cinema label.
+It was released in theaters on July 13, 1996, in Japan.
+The movie was released in North American on subtitled only VHS on November 23, 1998, and then on DVD on January 13, 2004, by Central Park Media under their Asia Pulp Cinema label.

 Plot

 Amane (Kazuya Takahashi) is a regular office worker who is bored with life.
 His girlfriend Juri (Natsue Yoshimura) pressures him to put their relationship to the next level.
 However, he is uncomfortable in the relationship.
 One day, as he is driving, he hits a woman who was walking on the road.
 She is taken to the hospital where she eventually recovers.
 Guilty of what he's done, Amane tells her to let him repay her for the accident, but she declines and disappears from the hospital.
 Obsessed since their encounter, he finally finds her one night at a nightclub and learns that her name is Hanabusa.
 He also learns that the nightclub is intended for newhalves (transgender women) and that Hanabusa (Kumiko Takeda) is a pre-op trans woman.
 Amane is disgusted at first, but he goes along with her for the rest of the night.

 After that night, Amane longs to see Hanabusa, and they have sex one night.
 Hanabusa shows Amane on how to be the perfect partner in sex both on top and bottom.
 Satisfied with this, Amane breaks up with Juri and both Hanabusa and Amane fall in love.
 Juri is upset and tries to confront Hanabusa, but ends up having sex with her that night.
 The next morning, Juri, while having enjoyed that she slept with Hanabusa, is even more angry at Amane and has sex with one of his co-workers, Takayanagi (Kunihiko Ida).